ISUgenomics/Chrome_DownloadAsMD/README.md

 Chrome extension to download a single page as Markdown or download a site (same-origin links from the current page) as a folder of Markdown files.

+## About
+I was looking for a way to easily grab websites as text for LLM ingestion when I didn't want to programmatically scrape it or was blocked by a bot.

 ## Install

 1. Open `chrome://extensions`.